 - Word 2010, 2013, 2016: Go to File, select “Info,” click on “Check for Issues,” click on “Inspect Document.”
 In the dialog box, click “Remove All” and close box.
 Save document.

 - Word for Mac 2016, 2018: Go to Tools, select “Protect Document.”
 Or click the “Protect Document” button on Review tab.
 Select “Remove personal information from this file on save.”
 Save document.

-- Discuss how your unique experiences, perspectives, or skills would help you contribute in a meaningful way to the Virginia Law Review.
+- Virginia Law Review Editorial Board members edit scholarly pieces prior to publication by reviewing grammar, obtaining and substantiating sources, and Bluebooking pieces.
+After a year on EB, VLR members can apply to be on Managing Board.
+In addition to continuing to edit and substantiate pieces, Managing Board members work collaboratively with their respective departments to select scholarship for publication, set deadlines, and communicate with authors, as well as managing other aspects of the Law Review’s operations.
+Discuss how your unique experiences, perspectives, or skills would help you contribute in a meaningful way to the Virginia Law Review.
 (This may include, but is not limited to, your social identity, personal experiences, work experiences, or academic background.)
 (500 words or less)

 - Time management is one important skill for editorial board members.
 What techniques do you use to manage tasks and meet deadlines when you are balancing multiple responsibilities?
 Feel free to reflect on work or personal experiences as well as academic ones.
 (250 words or less)